mdx-workshop/mdx-submissions21/paper.md

 However, those methods were lagging in term of quality, almost 2 dB behind their spectrogram based competitors.
-Demucs [@demucs] was built upon Wave-U-Net, using faster strided convolutions rather than DSP based downsampling, allowing for much larger number of channels, and extra Gated Linear Unit layers [@glu] and biLSTM.
+Demucs [@demucs] was built upon Wave-U-Net, using faster strided convolutions rather than DSP based downsampling, allowing for much larger number of channels (but potentially introducing aliasing artifacts [@pons2021upsampling]), and extra Gated Linear Unit layers [@glu] and biLSTM.
 For the first time, waveform domain methods surpassed spectrogram ones when considering the overall SDR (6.3 dB on MusDB), although its performance is still inferior